Solar Panels for Schools — Funded Installation Options

 North East Mayor Funding

-The North East Combined Authority, led by the elected mayor, has allocated funding for energy efficiency and renewable energy projects across the region.
-Schools within the combined authority area (covering Northumberland, Newcastle, Gateshead, North Tyneside, South Tyneside, Sunderland and County Durham) may be eligible for capital grants towards solar panel installation as part of broader decarbonisation programmes.
+The North East Combined Authority has allocated funding for energy efficiency across the region.
+Schools within the combined authority area may be eligible for capital grants towards solar installation.

 Salix Finance

-Academy trusts and sixth-form colleges can apply for CIF funding for projects that improve the condition of school buildings.
-While CIF is primarily focused on building fabric and safety improvements, energy efficiency measures including solar panels can be included as part of a broader building improvement project.
-If your school is planning roof repairs or replacement, combining the roof work with a solar installation under a single CIF application can be highly cost-effective.
+Academy trusts and sixth-form colleges can include solar as part of broader building improvement projects.
+Combining roof repairs with solar under a single CIF application can be highly cost-effective.

 Procurement for Schools